lilyinstarlight/nixos-cosmic/readme.md

    - COSMIC with `services.desktopManager.cosmic.enable = true`.
    - `cosmic-greeter` with `services.displayManager.cosmic-greeter.enable = true`.

-> **Note**: To use COSMIC Store to manage Flatpaks, set `services.flatpak.enable = true` and then run `flatpak remote-add --user flathub https://dl.flathub.org/repo/flathub.flatpakrepo` in your user terminal to add the Flathub repository.
+> **Note:** To use COSMIC Store to manage Flatpaks, set `services.flatpak.enable = true` and then run `flatpak remote-add --user flathub https://dl.flathub.org/repo/flathub.flatpakrepo` in your user terminal to add the Flathub repository.

 ## Build Requirements